|* 1894 merged into the Southern Railway.|

 3) That a good and sufficient bond be given to guarantee the discharge of these obligations and to indemnify the United States against any claims or suits that might grow out of the period of Federal control of the property.

 Some delay followed, and the road was finally turned over to its rightful owners on December 9, 1865.
-On the day of the release, the officers and directors of the two companie involved were required to give personal bon to the United States government in the rather excessive amount of $500,000 as security for carrying out the conditions above.
+On the day of the release, the officers and directors of the two companies involved were required to give personal bond to the United States government in the rather excessive amount of $500,000 as security for carrying out the conditions above.

 There were, however, numerous claims coming under the head of the second condition.
-Section 31 of the North Carolina act incorporating the Piedmont Railroad Company specified that the gauge of the road should be the same as that of the North Carolina Railroad, which was 4'-8-1/2".
-The guage of the Richmond & Danville Railroad was five feet.
+Section 31 of the North Carolina Act incorporating the Piedmont Railroad Company specified that the gauge of the road should be the same as that of the North Carolina Railroad, which was 4'-8-1/2".
+The guage of the Richmond & Danville Railroad was 5'-0".
 Hence, it was impossible to use R&D equipment on the Piedmont.
-At the end of the war, there was nothing but temporary equipment on the Piedmont.
+At the end of the war, there was nothing but temporary equipment on the Piedmont Railroad.